spentaur/airbnb-scrapper/README.md

     - if a price range fails or a has over 300 or if a page in a range fails
     - if listing is 403 or couldn't get all the info
 15) setup without digital ocean
+16) chunk search_results
+    - it'd be nice if you could start at price, so that way you don't have to run all at once